Satvik08/openebs/contribute/design/README.md

 ![OpenEBS Control Plane](../../documentation/source/_static/OpenEBS-Control-Plane.png)

 OpenEBS Control Plane is also delivered as micro-services, where the services built can be classified as follows:
-- Plugins into Container Orchestrotors, which augument the functionality by hooking into the framework provided like:
+- Plugins into Container Orchestrators, which augument the functionality by hooking into the framework provided like:
   - K8s Dynamic Provisioners - [openebs-provisioner](https://github.com/openebs/external-storage/tree/master/openebs)
   - Kube Dashboard - [openebs-dashboard](https://github.com/openebs/dashboard)
   - Extended Schema - like CRDs in case of Kubernetes to store the OpenEBS specific configuration related data